emanualjade/js/README.md

-# Javascript Data Structure classes
+# Javascript classes and utilities
 List Class
 * A simple generic list class as described in data structures and algorithms.
 * Allowing you to change how your list structure without breaking your api